 Throughout your entire clientflow, you can also access workflow automation that takes different tasks off your plate.
 And, you can view reports on your payments, expenses, leads, and more.

-Once your clientflow is taken care of inside HoneyBook, you’ll have more time on your hands to focus on what you love doing most–the skills that turned your dream into a business in the first place.
+Once your clientflow management is taken care of inside HoneyBook, you’ll have more time on your hands to focus on what you love doing most–the skills that turned your dream into a business in the first place.